Submarine (EP): Background and recording

-Turner's previous record as part of Arctic Monkeys' Humbug was released in August 2009 to positive reviews from critics, that noted the album's tone was darker, compared to the band's previous work.
-Following the release of Humbug, film director and friend Richard Ayoade was directing a film adaptation of Joe Dunthorne's novel, Submarine.
+Arctic Monkeys released their third studio album, Humbug, in August 2009.
+It received positive reviews from critics, (Note: Attributed to multiple references:) noting that the album's tone was darker, compared to the band's previous work.
+Following the release of Humbug, film director and friend Richard Ayoade was directing a film adaptation of Joe Dunthorne's 2008 novel, Submarine.
 Ayoade thought of Turner for the film's soundtrack, with the only concern of seeming "imposing" by asking him to do "a load of work."
 Turner said that making music for a film was something he felt was not "qualified to do" but that this was "an exception" due to his friendship with Ayoade.
 Initially he approached him with the idea of doing cover versions, similarly to how it was done in The Graduate (1967), but ended up using six original songs written by Turner.
 Some of the versions that were recorded included John Cale's Fear is a Man's Best Friend and Big White Cloud, Nico's I'm Not Sayin', and Irving Berlin's How Deep is the Ocean?

-After touring Humbug, Turner wrote the songs at his, at the time, home in Brooklyn, New York.
-He already had some done– including 'It's Hard to Get Around the Wind' and 'Hiding Tonight'– that he felt could not be released with Arctic Monkeys or his side project The Last Shadow Puppets, due to him "picking an acoustic guitar" not fitting the bands' current styles.
+After finishing the Humbug Tour, Turner wrote the songs at his home in Brooklyn, New York.
+He already had some done– including 'It's Hard to Get Around the Wind' and 'Hiding Tonight'– that he felt could not be released with Arctic Monkeys or his side project the Last Shadow Puppets, due to him "picking an acoustic guitar" not fitting the bands' current styles.
 He found that relaxed type of playing "refreshing."
 Turner showed those songs to Ayoade and then wrote the rest, although he had read the book at Ayoade's request and watched the dailies from the film set, he said they were not particularly written based on the film scenes.

 In April 2010, Turner recorded the EP at One Inch studios in London with frequent collaborator James Ford serving as producer.
-Him and Ford played most of the instruments while Bill Ryder-Jones played guitar on two tracks.
-Strings for "Piledriver Waltz" were recorded at Air Studios in London, and arranged by Owen Pallett, who had previously worked with Turner on The Last Shadow Puppets' debut record.
+Turner and Ford played most of the instruments, while Bill Ryder-Jones played guitar on two tracks.
+The strings for "Piledriver Waltz" were recorded by Jake Jackson at Air Studios in London, and arranged by Owen Pallett, with Andrew Hewitt serving as conductor.
 At the time, the edit of the film was more advanced, "Richard came down, and we played with some of the structures of the songs to make them fit a bit better, in terms of the length being right" Turner recalled.